Baldwin I of Jerusalem: Expansion

 The Egyptians failed to launch any major military campaigns against the Kingdom of Jerusalem, but they did continually raid Baldwin's southern frontier.
 They massacred hundreds of pilgrims near Jaffa and defeated the governor of the town while Baldwin was fighting against Damascene troops in Galilee in October 1106.
 In 1107 the Egyptians attacked Hebron, but Baldwin forced them to lift the siege.
 The Egyptian raids did not prevent Baldwin from pursuing an expansionist policy.
 He compelled the governor of Sidon to pay a large tribute for a two-year truce in early 1106.
 Early the following year, he made a raid into Oultrejordain and forced the enemy to destroy a fortress recently built by Damascene troops to control the caravan routes.
 In August 1108 Baldwin and a band of Italian adventurers laid siege to Sidon, but the arrival of an Egyptian fleet and Turkish horsemen from Damascus forced him to abandon the siege.
-In late 1108, he concluded a ten-year truce with Toghtekin in exchange for one-third of state revenues from the northern regions of Oultrejordain.
+In late 1108, he concluded a ten-year truce with the Turkoman Emir of Damascus Toghtekin in exchange for one-third of state revenues from the northern regions of Oultrejordain.

 Bertrand, Count of Toulouse came to Syria to claim the lands that his father, Raymond of Saint Gilles, had conquered around Tripoli.
 Bertrand's cousin, William Jordan, who had ruled these lands since Raymond's death, refused to cede them to him.
 Bertrand sought Baldwin's assistance, while William Jordan secured Tancred's support.
 Tancred had already outraged Baldwin II of Edessa through refusing to abandon Turbessel.
 Baldwin convoked an assembly to put an end to the crusader leaders' conflicts.
 Since neither Tancred nor Jordan were his vassals, he summoned them in the name of the "whole church of Jerusalem" to the castle of Mount Pilgrim near Tripoli.
 At the assembly in June 1109, Tancred agreed to abandon Turbessel in return for his restoration to his old domains in the Kingdom of Jerusalem (Galilee, Haifa and the Temple of the Lord).
 Tancred did not take possession of his old domain, which remained under Baldwin's control.
 Raymond's inheritance was distributed between Bertrand and Jordan, with Bertrand swearing fealty to Baldwin, and Jordan to Tancred.

 The crusader leaders united their forces to complete the conquest of Tripoli begun by Raymond.
 On 26 June, the Egyptian governor, Sharaf ad-Daulah, offered to surrender the town if a safe passage for those who wanted to leave the town was guaranteed.
 Baldwin accepted the offer, but he could not prevent the Genoese from killing all those inhabitants whom they could capture.
 Two-thirds of the town was granted to Bertrand of Toulouse who again took an oath of fealty to Baldwin.
 Baldwin captured Beirut on 13 May 1110, with the assistance of Bertrand and a Genoese fleet.
 He was again unable to prevent a general massacre of the townspeople.